fluid-player/fluid-player-docs/content/ad_configuration/index.md

 * **adText (Optional for linear ads):** The [adText section](#adtext) describes the ability to set text to appear on ads.
     By using this parameter in the **adList** you can specify unique text per ad.
 * **adTextPosition (Optional for linear ads):** Only relevent if **adText** is in use.
 This allows you to set the position of **adText** per ad.
+* **adClickable (Optional for linear ads):** Disable opening the landing page in a new tab when the player is clicked, and keep play pause functionality.

 We can set multiple _midRoll_ VAST tags, however only one _preRoll_ and _postRoll_ can be set.
 See the example below: